Dennis-yxchen/Dennis-yxchen.github.io/_pages/cv.md

   *Mar 2024 – Sept 2024*
   - Designed An agent to simulate human-like daily activities
   - Designed environments for evaluating the agent
-  - Demonstrated that the Desire-driven autonomous agent significantly outperforms baseline agents in generating realistic activity sequences, as evaluated by GPT-4 and human annotators
+  - Our agent significantly outperforms baseline agents in generating realistic activity sequences, as evaluated by GPT-4 and human annotators
-  - Authored a paper based on this work, which is currently under submission
+  - paper is currently under submission